 *For all fellowship training verification please email Neurology-Verify@cuanschutz.edu

 The University of Colorado School of Medicine is one of the largest Academic Medical Centers between Chicago and the West Coast.
-The School of Medicine consistently ranks among the top 25 medical schools nationally in NIH funding and includes numerous nationally recognized affiliated hospitals.
-The University of Colorado Hospital (UCH) was ranked #23 among adult hospitals nationally in 2018-19, and the Children’s Hospital of Colorado #9 among Children’s hospitals by U.S. News & World Report in their latest 2018-19 listing.
+The School of Medicine ranks #26 among the medical schools nationally in 2019 NIH funding and includes numerous nationally recognized affiliated hospitals.
+The University of Colorado Hospital (UCHealth) was ranked #1 in Colorado in the 2020-21 US News and World Report listings.

-The Neurology Department at the University of Colorado School of Medicine has nearly 90 primary faculty members whose clinical and research interests and activities encompass all aspects of Neurology.
+The Neurology Department at the University of Colorado School of Medicine has over 120 primary faculty members whose clinical and research interests and activities encompass all aspects of Neurology.
 Faculty are integrated into sections, including Behavioral Neurology, Cerebrovascular Diseases, Epilepsy & Sleep Disorders, Headache & Pain, Infectious Disease, Movement Disorders, Neuroimmunology & Multiple Sclerosis, Neuromuscular Disorders, Neuro-Oncology, Neuro-Ophthalmology, Neuro-Palliative Care and Consultative Neurology.
-Special Centers within the School of Medicine administered by Neurology include an Alzheimer’s Disease Clinical and Research Center, a Movement Disorders Center, and the Center for Neuroscience.
-A generous gift from the Marcus Foundation recently led to the creation of the Marcus Institute for Brain Health, which has a particular focus on Traumatic Brain Injury, especially in military veterans.
-A Neurohospitalist program has been operating at University of Colorado Hospital for over seven years, and now encompasses inpatient general neurology, stroke services and inpatient neurological consultations.
+Special Centers within the School of Medicine administered by Neurology include an Alzheimer’s Disease and Cognition Clinical and Research Center and a Movement Disorders Center.
+A generous gift from the Marcus Foundation led to the creation of the Marcus Institute for Brain Health, which has a particular focus on Traumatic Brain Injury, especially in military veterans.
+A Neurohospitalist program has been operating at University of Colorado Hospital for nearly ten years, and now encompasses inpatient general neurology, stroke services and inpatient neurological consultations.
 The Vascular Neurology Section also operates an expanding multi-state Telestroke service, and one of the nation’s few “Mobile Stroke Treatment Units,” a specialized ambulance containing a mobile CT scanner designed to facilitate earlier administration of thrombolytic therapy to patients with stroke.

 Our faculty have clinical activities at four affiliated teaching hospitals (Children’s Hospital Colorado, Denver Health Medical Center, Denver Veterans Affairs Medical Center, and University of Colorado Hospital), each of which brings unique clinical, educational, and research strengths to our program.
 All of these hospitals, except Denver Health, are now located on our Anschutz Medical Campus.
 The educational mission of the Department includes responsibility for the training of medical students in required Neurology clerkships, an ACGME accredited Neurology Residency training program, and numerous clinical fellowships.